IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 -   Avoiding stereotypes (see below);
 -   Using language that empowers men.

-The Commission should avoid language that minimises the issues faced by men. ee Table 8.1 on page 70
+The Commission should avoid language that minimises the issues faced by men.
+See Table 8.1 on page 70

 ### Avoid Stereotypes